- China Tours +

-There is English signage and some English-speaking staff readily available to help foreigners get tickets and find the departure waiting rooms.
+There is English signage and some English-speaking staff readily available to help foreigners get tickets and find the departure waiting hall.

 It is recommended that you arrive at the station about an hour before departure time if you have tickets and about an hour and a half before if you intend to get a ticket there since you might have to wait in a line on busy days.

 Once you have your tickets, go to the entrance/security check area where they will also check your tickets/documents.
 Please allow sufficient time to perform the departure procedures and check your baggage.
-Then enter the waiting area shown on the LED screen for your train.
+Then enter the waiting hall.

-The large LED screen displays train schedules and corresponding waiting rooms in order of departure times.
+The large LED screen displays train schedules and corresponding boarding gates in order of departure times.

-You can ask staff members or other passengers for help in finding your waiting room.
+You can ask staff members or other passengers for help in finding your boarding gate.
 Show them your ticket, and below is a Chinese phrase that you can show them: